-People make Rangoli , a design with colors and flowers and decorate it with earthen lamps.
-People buy new clothes, jewellery, electronics etc, it’s more than Christmas for Indians.
+People make Rangoli, a design with colors and flowers, and decorate it with earthen lamps.
+People buy new clothes, jewelry, electronics, etc, its more than Christmas for Indians.
 I love decorating the house and dressing up.
 Families and friends join together to celebrate this big festival with pomp and show.
-In the evening after the prayers, children burst fire crackers, although it’s losing charm as people are more cautious about pollution.
+In the evening after the prayers, children burst firecrackers, although its losing charm as people are more cautious about pollution.
 Even in India, new laws have come up.

 There are different customs to celebrate Diwali across India.
 While Sikh celebrates Bandi Chhor and Gujaratis start their new year on this auspicious day.
 There is a feast prepared on Diwali which also differs, we make Gujiyas on Holi in the North while people in the West make it during Diwali.
 Some people keep fast the whole day to make offerings for God and break it after the prayers.

-Back in the days, our houses got painted every year before the festival.
+Back in the day, our houses got painted every year before the festival.
 We made floral designs at the doorsteps which had to start at least 15 days earlier.
 It looks somewhat like Henna designs but traditional with red and white paint.
-My mother makes it with Red powder and rice flower every year, it’s considered very auspicious.
+My mother makes it with Red powder and rice flour every year, its considered very auspicious.

 May the festival of lights brighten the darkest corners of your lives!